pentathlon91-byte/pentathlon91-byte/climate_mobility_pipeline/data/processed/mobility/README.md

 # 📁 `data/processed/mobility/`
 ### *Analytics‑ready mobility data (Parquet format)*

-This directory contains the **cleaned, parsed, and structured mobility dataset** produced by the batch ingestion pipeline.
-It represents the **final stage** of processing for historical mobility logs and is the version used by downstream analytics, dbt models, and weather‑mobility integrations.
+This directory contains the **cleaned**, **parsed**, and **structured mobility dataset** produced by the batch ingestion pipeline.
+It represents the **final stage** of processing for the historical mobility log and is the version used by downstream analytics, dbt models, and weather‑mobility integrations.

-To keep the repository lightweight and GitHub-friendly, all Parquet files are stored in **Azure Blob Storage**.
+To keep the repository lightweight and GitHub-friendly, the Parquet file is stored in **Azure Blob Storage**.

 ---

 ## 🗂️ File Contents

-Each Parquet file contains the structured output of the TXT mobility logs extracted from the original `.tar.gz` archives.
+The Parquet file contains the structured output of the TXT mobility log extracted from the original `.tar.gz` archive.

 ### **Core fields**
 - `vehicle_id` — unique vehicle identifier